svenslaggare/gitnotes/README.md

 ```

 With these command, we will first enter interactive mode, then start a new commit that will combine the edits to two notes into one commit.

+### Virtual file system
+The path used is _virtual_ in the sense that it doesn't affect the actual folder structure (the file path is just a metadata property).
+All notes also have a numeric ID that can be used to refer to the note instead of the path.

+The purpose is to allow different structures depending on need of users.
+Example: folder structure that is only based on creation date (currently previewed by `gitnotes tree --date` command).